 All Officers under the age of 58 (63 for Superintendents and more senior ranks) will be entered into the BTP Superannuation Fund on the day they start work.

-BTP operate a Pension Salary Sacrifice Scheme called PensionPlus.
-You will be enrolled automatically into PensionPlus and your Reference Salary will be reduced, in accordance with the PensionPlus Scheme rules, by an amount equivalent to the level of pension contributions.
+BTP operate a Pension Salary Sacrifice Scheme (PensionPlus).
+You will automatically be enrolled into PensionPlus and your Reference Salary will be reduced, in accordance with the PensionPlus Scheme rules, by an amount equivalent to the level of pension contributions.